gitjcart/courseWare_edX/one_logical_change.md

-I will try to make commits with only one logical change, as this is the stand practice in the industry.
+I will try to make commits with only one logical change, as this is the standard practice in the industry.